ApexRMS/wisdm/docs/_scenarios/section3.md

 The **Template Raster** *Datasheet* contains information about the dimensions of the study area.

 ### **Raster File**
-Defines the template raster file containing the target dimensions of the study area.
+Defines the template raster (.tif) file containing the target dimensions of the study area.
 The *Covariate Raster File* will be snapped and clipped to the extent of this raster and will have the same spatial reference and resolution as this raster.
 In the SyncroSim UI, the Raster File can be selected by clicking on the yellow folder icon, removed by clicking on the X icon, and exported by clicking on upwards arrow icon.

 ### **Number of Multiprocessing Tiles**
 *Optional*.
 Sets the number of multiprocessing tiles to divide up a model's processing across multiple cores.
 This option allows to model to run faster and more efficiently.
 For more information about multiprocessing, see [SyncroSim Reference - Multiprocessing](https://docs.syncrosim.com/how_to_guides/modelrun_multiproc.html).